 A leading landscape architect shows home gardeners how to design and grow a small-scale vegetable garden, discovering which edibles grow best in kitchen gardens and sharing season-by-season advice on planting, tending, and harvesting.
 2020.

-A way to garden: a hands-on primer for every season
+DB 99339 A way to garden: a hands-on primer for every season by Margaret Roach

 Moving through the calendar two months at a time, the author gives tips to help gardeners through every phase of growing.
 In addition to seasonal chores and practical advice, the author includes personal stories of her life in the garden.
 Some strong language.
 2019.

-The bee-friendly garden: design an abundant, flower-filled yard that nurtures bees and supports biodiversity
+DB 96127 The bee-friendly garden: design an abundant, flower-filled yard that nurtures bees and supports biodiversity by Kate Frey

 A garden designer and a biology professor collaborated on this guide to creating gardens that nurture bees.
 They discuss the different species of bees, the problem of colony collapse disorder, and what attracts bees, and offer tips on planning and caring for bee-friendly flower and edible plant gardens.
 2016.

-he beginner’s guide to starting a garden: 326 fast, easy, affordable ways to transform your yard one project at a time
+DB 87665 The beginner’s guide to starting a garden: 326 fast, easy, affordable ways to transform your yard one project at a time by Sally Roth

 A nature writer gives advice on starting a garden from scratch in stages, focusing on keeping things affordable and time-efficient.
 Breaking things into easy-to-tackle small projects, she includes tips on plant choices and how best to combine different plant varieties.
 2017.

-Small-space vegetable gardens: growing great edibles in containers, raised beds, and small plots
+DB 83087 Small-space vegetable gardens: growing great edibles in containers, raised beds, and small plots by Andrea Bellamy

 Focusing on the special challenges of gardening in containers and small plots, Bellamy gives tips on designing and building garden areas to make the most of small spaces.
 Offers advice on growing in tight settings and provides an A to Z list of plants, including container suitability.
 2014